alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-arms-military-or-dual-use-goods-and-services.markdown

 ###Temporary imports

 If you're importing weapons to re-export them, you need to apply for a [Open general transhipment licence (OGTL)](transhttps://www.gov.uk/government/publications/open-general-transhipment-licence).
 The licence you need depends on the items you're importing.

+To apply, use the [SPIRE](#SPIRE) system

 Contact the Export Control Organisation for help by: